jblavos-ut/jblavos-ut/README.md

 If a meeting completes its intended purpose before it's scheduled to end, let's give the time back to everyone.
 If it's clear the intended goal won't be achieved in the allotted time, let's stop the meeting before time is up and determine how to finish it effectively.

-## Nuance and Errata
+## Other Helpful Information

-- I am an introvert, and that means that prolonged exposure to humans is exhausting for me.
+- Despite appearances, I am an introvert, and that means that prolonged exposure to humans is exhausting for me.
 Weird, huh?
-Meetings with three of us are perfect, three to eight are ok, and more than eight, you will find that I am strangely quiet.
+Meetings with three of us are perfect, three to eight are ok, and more than eight, you may find that I am strangely quiet.
+This is an area where I

 Please do not confuse my quiet with a lack of enthusiasm or engagement.
-Groups of humans are hard work for me.
+Groups of humans are hard work for me, and large groups in a Zoom call are nearly sisyphean.

 - I am bad at asking for help which is probably related to my introversion.
 When I ask for help, I probably should have asked for help earlier, and I've made the situation direr than needed.
 Sorry.